3ncy/ARRS-s6/Users/RegionalPapers.md

 Notify if any new files are missing under these categories

 ## PigPen Cipher Related
 Images with references to the Pigpen cipher.
-They have by making the ***assumption that arrow pointing left*** <--- is the correct orientation with the pigpen cipher at the top of each page.

 [PIGPEN SUMAMRY - INCOMPLETE](/Files/pigpenincomplete.png)
 *  [USA Pigpen Cipher Letters](/Files/papers-usa/Lc38dvqL.jpg)